Update: OnePlus has released an official statement completely refuting the claims made by Elliot Alderson. Here is their full statement

 There’s been a false claim that the Clipboard app has been sending user data to a server.
 The code is entirely inactive in OxygenOS, our global operating system.
 No user data is being sent to any server without consent in OxygenOS.

-In HydrogenOS, our operating system for the China market, the identified folder exists in order to filter out what data to not upload.
+In HydrogenOS, our operating system for the China market, the identified folder exists in order to filter out what data not to upload.
 Local data in this folder is skipped over and not sent to any server.

 In short, the code is part of Hydrogen OS open beta (meant for China) which was recently merged with Oxygen OS (meant for global) and is completely inactive.
 That means no data was getting uploaded from the clipboard app.
-In fact, the badwords.txt file is meant to filter out the type of text NOT to upload even for Chinese users.
+In fact, the badwords.txt file is meant to filter out the type of text NOT to upload, even for Chinese users.

 Earlier: OnePlus has had a rather controversial past year.
-The China-based smartphone maker was involved in a multitude of privacy blunders, many of which compromised users’ personal data and in the most recent case, their credit cards.
-However, it’s done not just yet.
+The China-based smartphone maker was involved in a multitude of privacy blunders, many of which compromised users’ personal data and, in the most recent case, their credit cards.
+However, it’s not done just yet.
 Security researcher Elliot Alderson has apparently discovered yet another security oversight, this time concerning OnePlus’ newly added Clipboard app.

 The Clipboard app was introduced with one of the latest Beta builds for OnePlus’ flagship 5T smartphone.
 Anderson’s report claims that the app is designed to be on the lookout for specific keywords and transmit the copied data along with a few other details whenever it matches one.

 Therefore, for instance, if you copy your bank account, the Clipboard app will be triggered and share it with Teddy Mobile.
 Whether it’s an oversight or intentional, we don’t know yet.
-Unfortunately, this isn’t the first time it’s happening.
+Unfortunately, this isn’t the first time it’s happened.
 Only a few weeks before, Eliot had revealed that OnePlus was channeling whatever text user copies to an Alibaba-owned database.
-In its defense, OnePlus said the feature was meant to be only for their Chinese users and was accidentally added in the global ROM.
+In its defense, OnePlus said the feature was meant only for Chinese users and was accidentally added to the global ROM.
 At the risk of taking a guess, I think the present case is similar as Teddy Mobile looks like a harmless startup dealing with caller identities, just like Truecaller.
 But its presence inside a clipboard app will raise some eyebrows.